loopdotcoop/looptopia/README.md

 Meteor Packages
 ---------------

-1. Remove ‘insecure’ and ‘autopublish’, which should not be used in a production app:
+1. Remove `insecure` and `autopublish`, which should not be used in a production app:
 `$ mrt remove insecure autopublish`

-2. The accounts-password package contains a full system for password-based authentication.
+2. The `accounts-password` package contains a full system for password-based authentication.
 In addition to the basic username and password-based sign-in process, it also supports email-based sign-in including address verification and password recovery emails:
 `$ mrt add accounts-password`

-3. ‘standard-app-packages’ should already be installed, and makes up the core Meteor stack:
+3. `standard-app-packages` should already be installed, and makes up the core Meteor stack:
   - __meteor__          Meteor.isServer!
 The CSS extension handler!
 And so much more!
   - __webapp__          A standard Meteor app is a web app (which defines the 'main' function).
   - __logging__         It's Log!
 It's better than bad, it's good!